Eddie Kantar

 4. This hand rebids.
 2NT.
 It has a diamond stopper and 12-14 HCP.
 With 15-17 HCP and a diamond stopper 3NT is the rebid.

-Same format as 'A'.
-You get a sequence and four possible hands to go along with the sequence.
 Your job is to select the hand that best describes the sequence, but you still aren't off the hook.
 You also have to decide what the other hands should bid.
-Assume you are not playing the 2D response as a game force.

 North East South (you) West